Programme certainty

 Build-to-Rent (BTR): repeatable apartment typologies, early revenue generation, long-term asset performance and durability focus.

-Kapitol’s modular capability has been shaped specifically around these typologies, drawing on global precedent projects delivered up to 48 storeys and more than 50,000 modules internationally, supported by CIMC Modular Building Systems’ track record across APAC, Europe and North America.
+Kapitol’s modular capability has been shaped specifically around these typologies, drawing on global precedent projects delivered up to 48 storeys and more than 50,000 modules internationally, supported by a track record across APAC, Europe and North America.

 Key elements include: